Hail / Wind Deductible Calculator

 Can I avoid a percentage deductible?

 Some carriers offer a flat-dollar wind/hail deductible at higher premiums, especially through independent agents who can shop.
-In some regions, percentage deductibles are mandatory for all hail-exposed risks.
+In high-risk hail zip codes, percentage deductibles may be mandatory at every carrier.

 Why did my hail deductible go up?